Katie is the ClinSoc welfare rep

 An integral part of being a medical student means keeping yourself happy and healthy!
 No matter how small your worries, there is always someone at in the Clinical School you can turn to for support.

-Please feel free to contact the two of us if you have any problems, want to know what support is available to you or simply to have a chat.
-Our email is email@example.com or please contact us on facebook (just our names).
-We understand that sometimes you may not want to talk to another clinical student so we have put together a little guide to all the support that is available to you.
+Please feel free to contact me if you have any problems, want to know what support is available to you or simply to have a chat.
+My email is email@example.com or please contact me on Facebook.
+I understand that sometimes you may not want to talk to another clinical student so we have put together a little guide to all the support that is available to you.

-In addition to improving your day-to-day wellbeing, the welfare team also arranges events such as a bake off and drop ins throughout the year to help you relax and unwind in the middle of what can be quite a hectic clinical school schedule.
+In addition to improving your day-to-day wellbeing, I also arrange events such as a bake off and drop ins throughout the year to help you relax and unwind in the middle of what can be quite a hectic clinical school schedule.

 There’s also a whole host of welfare information on MedEd.
 Here is a link to the page (you’ll need to login via Raven).